vlandaberry/Kmean/README.md

 # K-mean

-This repository contains:
--a kmean function programmed in R:
+This repository contains a kmean function programmed in R:

 Whit this function you can calculate the centers and obtain the data clasiffication in clusters using k-mean method.